Louis Lloyd Winter

 Louis Lloyd Winter (March 17, 1924 - November 5, 1965) was a Canadian entrepreneur and one of the pioneers of Canada's generic pharmaceutical industry.

-He was born on St. Patrick's Day in Toronto, Ontario.
+He was born on St. Patrick's Day in Toronto, Ontario to Polish immigrants in downtown Toronto.
 By the time of his sudden death in 1965, he had built Empire Laboratories into the largest pharmaceutical business in Canada.